 Warts are small benign skin growths that usually develop on the hands and feet.
-These lumps appear in many forms and may grow one after the other or in clusters.
-The type of a wart is generally determined by its appearance and the skin area where it grows.
+These warts appear individually or in clusters.
+The type of wart is generally determined by its appearance and the skin area where it grows.

 Warts are generally non-cancerous but may resemble some cancers.
 Most warts are painless, but some types, such as verrucas, may be painful.
 Also, these random growths can be contagious as they develop due to a strain of virus called human papillomavirus or HPV.

 Table of Contents